 - Launch Investments to bring financial support to ventures

 - Pilot Leaders Studio program to deliver Experts-led workshops to social ventures

 - Milestone of 100+ projects delivered to social ventures

 - Investments funds 10+ ventures with catalytic capital

-- Insights program launches with workshops in Brazil, Mexico City, Ghana, Nigeria, US
+- Leaders Studio workshops launched across Brazil, Mexico City, Ghana, Nigeria, US

 - COVID-19 rapid response helps social ventures navigate COVID-19 pandemic.
 New emergency programs launched, including quick-hitting 1:1 Expert Sessions to support COVID-19 related business changes, and Surge Capacity program to bring hands-on volunteer support to healthcare ventures on the frontlines of COVID-19.

 We envision a world where all people have equitable access to the resources and opportunities to live life to the fullest potential.

 Our mission is to be relentlessly focused on the needs of social ventures, providing the practical support impactful entrepreneurs and their teams need to improve more lives in the U.S and around the world.